 110-volt verse 220-volt and plugs: Try to mandate that the computer comes with 220-volt plugs for the partner nation.
 Everything in the laboratory should be in the power of the partner nation.
 This also includes any speakers, projectors, smart boards, etc.

 Doors and seals: dust, heat, and humidity.
-Dust, heat, and humidity are the three enemies of a language lab.
+Dust, temperature, and moisture are the three enemies of a language lab.
 Check the actual room of the language room and ensure its doors are adequate for the classroom that is required.

 Other tips / Opinions